johnwriting/writing/content/party.md

 ~~~

 At 5 am, the streets are empty.
 Sophia and Jack rock their arms together, linked at the bottom, taking small, tired steps in the blue darkness of dawn.
 This is *life* he thinks, *this is what it’s all about*.
 He hasn’t thought about class or any dumb shit like that since he saw her tonight.
-He’s an impulsive romancer, he’s a player, he’s a movie star.
+He’s an impulsive romancer, a player, a movie star.
 If he weren’t so tired he’d make up a song on the spot and serenade her accompanied by the serene silence of the sunrise. *Wow, did I just make that up*?
 He wonders, reciting the poem in his head.

 They’re halfway home.